flowr-analysis/flowr/wiki/Search API.md

     linkStyle 40 stroke:gray;
 ```

-(The analysis required _2.9 ms_ (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+(The analysis ran (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).)

 </details>

 In summary, every search has two parts.
 It is initialized with a _generator_ (such as `Q.var('x')`)
 and can be further refined with _transformers_ or _modifiers_.
-Such queries can be constructed starting from the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/search/flowr-search-builder.ts#L150"><code><span title="This is the root object to use for creating searches.
+Such queries can be constructed starting from the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/search/flowr-search-builder.ts#L151"><code><span title="This is the root object to use for creating searches.
 See the FlowrSearchGenerator for the available methods.
-After the query is generated, you can use what is provided by the FlowrSearchBuilder to further refine the search.">Q</span></code></a> object (backed by <a href="https://github.com/flowr-analysis/flowr/tree/main/src/search/flowr-search-builder.ts#L42"><code><span title="This object holds all the methods to generate search queries.
+After the query is generated, you can use what is provided by the FlowrSearchBuilder to further refine the search.">Q</span></code></a> object (backed by <a href="https://github.com/flowr-analysis/flowr/tree/main/src/search/flowr-search-builder.ts#L43"><code><span title="This object holds all the methods to generate search queries.
 For compatibility, please use the Q identifier object to access these methods.">FlowrSearchGenerator</span></code></a>) and
 are fully serializable so you can use them when communicating with the [Query API](https://github.com/flowr-analysis/flowr/wiki/Query-API).

 ## File Path Filtering